Hasteola suaveolens (L.) Pojark.

 Basis for Listing

-Hasteola suaveolens reaches the northwestern limit of its range in Minnesota and was probably uncommon here even before human settlement.
-Since the time of settlement, populations have been reduced to critically low numbers by extensive wetland drainage in southeastern Minnesota.
-Unrestricted ditching and tiling has essentially eliminated wetlands from the landscape of that region.
-This loss of wetlands has reduced the habitat of H. suaveolens to tiny, scattered remnants, whose quality may be further diminished by herbicide runoff from agricultural land.
+Hasteola suaveolens (sweet-smelling Indian plantain) reaches the northwestern limit of its range in southeastern Minnesota (The Blufflands, Rochester Plateau, and Oak Savanna subsections) and was probably uncommon here even before human settlement.
+Since the time of settlement, Minnesota populations have been reduced to critically low numbers by extensive wetland drainage, stream channelization, and conversion of riparian forests to agricultural uses.
+This has reduced the habitat of H. suaveolens to tiny scattered remnants, whose quality may be further diminished by livestock grazing and herbicide run-off from agricultural land.
 Similar patterns of environmental degradation appear to threaten this species throughout much of its range.
 There are even indications that it is declining in several states within the center of its range.
 Hasteola suaveolens was listed as an endangered species in Minnesota in 1984.
-As of 2008, there were fewer than 15 known occurrences in the state.

-The native habitat of H. suaveolens in Minnesota appears to be moist riverbanks, wet meadows along stream courses, and the edge of marshes.
-The population in the Kellogg-Weaver Bottoms area occurs in a wet meadow on the Mississippi River floodplain.
+The native habitat of H. suaveolens in Minnesota appears to be moist riverbanks, wet meadows along stream courses, and the edge of riparian marshes.
+These habitats are often on floodplains but not on floodways where water scouring or sedimentation happen frequently.
+Suitable habitats are typically in full sunlight or partial shade.

 Biology / Life History